Dennis Setzer: Sprint Cup Series

 Setzer got a job in Bill Elliott's secondary rides, the No. 13 and the No. 89 in 1998.
 Sponsorship was provided by Elliott's team, which was McDonald's McRib and FirstPlus Financial.
 In Setzer's eight attempted starts, he posted one DNQ, one DNF and a best finish of nineteenth at Talladega Superspeedway.
 After a four-year absence, Setzer returned to the Winston Cup Series in 2002.
 He lined up with Travis Carter, owner of his own ailing team, Haas-Carter Motorsports.
-Setzer drove his #66 Discover Card-sponsored Ford at New Hampshire International Speedway and DNQ'd.
+Setzer drove his No. 66 Discover Card-sponsored Ford at New Hampshire International Speedway and DNQ'd.
 That would be his only start of the year.
 In 2003, he would try again at Martinsville Speedway in Hermie Sadler's No. 02 GoTeamVA.com-sponsored Chevrolet.
 Setzer failed to qualify for the event.
 He returned in 2009, driving the Romeo Guest Construction No. 46 Dodge at Martinsville Speedway owned by Carl Long.
 He failed to qualify once again.
 In 2010, Setzer formed a relationship with Brian Keselowski of K-Automotive Motorsports, leading him to make a start for him in Cup.
 He raced at Martinsville Speedway in his No. 92 Dodge but failed to qualify again.
-In 2011 he expanded his schedule to four races for Keselowski.
+In 2011, he expanded his schedule to four races for Keselowski.
 He broke the spell of failing to qualify when he successfully qualified the No. 92 at Bristol Motor Speedway, and finished 38th.
 Setzer failed to qualify in his other three 2011 starts, including his last ever attempted race in the Sprint Cup Series at Martinsville Speedway.

 Busch Series

 Setzer made his first full-time run in 1994, driving the No. 59 Alliance Training Centers-sponsored Chevrolet for Welch once again.
 Setzer won in his 23rd career start at South Boston Speedway, then won again two races later at Hickory Motor Speedway.
 By the end of the year, he was ninth in points and was runner-up to Johnny Benson for Rookie of the Year.
 In 1995, the team switched to Fords; Setzer struggled in the adjustment.
 After he won the pole at the Milwaukee Mile, he was released from the ride, and spent the rest of the season making fill-in starts.
 At the same time, he began running part-time in the newly formed Craftsman Truck Series.
 He finished second in his debut at Milwaukee, along with seven other starts that year.

-In 1996, he signed to drive the No. 38 Lipton Tea-sponsored Ford for Akins-Sutton Motorsports.
+In 1996, Setzer signed to drive the No. 38 Lipton Tea-sponsored Ford for Akins-Sutton Motorsports.
 Despite two top-ten finishes, he was released from the ride, and spent he rest of the year driving the Mark III Financial car.
 He started the 1997 season in that ride, but was released after five races, and spent the rest of the season in the No. 43 Lance Snacks-sponsored Chevy owned by David Ridling, posting four top-tens and finishing nineteenth in points.